Educational Path

 • Université de Montréal — Bachelor's Degree in Computer Science

-AI coursework taught by faculty affiliated with Mila – Quebec AI Institute, the world’s largest academic research center in deep learning.
+Completed advanced AI coursework taught by faculty affiliated with Mila Quebec AI Institute, the world’s largest academic deep learning research center

 (2021–2025)